 Emerging right-side up from the inversion, the train races up and over the top of the quarry wall.
 It delivers some powerful (but, again, smooth) lateral g-forces as the track banks severely to the right and the left.
 There are also a few more airtime bursts courtesy of some small hills.
 The ride begins losing a bit of speed here, and in the confusion of the moment, passengers may think that the coaster has nearly reached its nadir and should be returning to the station soon.

 The train races toward the quarry wall and into a tunnel bored into its side for a disorienting few moments of semi-darkness and flashing light effects.
 Riders emerge back into the daylight and hurtle into an assertive brake that abruptly halts the action.
-IR then slithers back into the station.
+Iron Rattler then slithers back into the station.

 Have you ever petted a snake?
 Despite conventional wisdom, the scaly creatures do not have rough skin and are actually quite smooth.
-Forget the Rattler's past history and the conventional wisdom that a wooden thrill machine of such huge proportions must impart a punishing, rough ride.
+Forget past history and the conventional wisdom that a wooden thrill machine of such huge proportions must impart a punishing, rough ride.
 Intense in a good way?
 Sure.
-Prepare to be surprised and blown away by this hybrid's wonderfully smooth ride.
+Prepare to be surprised and blown away by this hybrid’s wonderfully smooth ride.